 - A. Coordinate layout and installation of communications equipment with Owner's IT department. - 1.
 Meet with Owner's IT representatives to Coordinate OFE equipment and their required connections. - 2.
 Record agreements reached in meetings and distribute them to other participants. - 3.
-Adjust arrangements and locations of equipment racks, termination cassettes, and connector housings in equipment rooms to accommodate and optimize arrangement and space requirements of equipment. - B. Coordinate layout and installation of communication pathways and cabling with Owner's telecommunications and LAN equipment and service suppliers. - C. A labeling scheme for fiber system components shall be established in coordination with Owner's IT department.
+Adjust arrangements and locations of equipment racks, termination cassettes, and connector housings in equipment rooms to accommodate and optimize arrangement and space requirements of equipment. - B. Coordinate layout and installation of communication pathways and cabling with Owner's telecommunications and LAN equipment and service suppliers.

+- C. A labeling scheme for fiber system components shall be established in coordination with Owner's IT department.
 Each fiber jumper shall be labeled at each end with the approved identifier.
-Identifiers shall be placed on system as-build plans. - D. Fiber jumpers shall be furnished to the specifications included herein.
-Lengths shall be as described, generally sufficient to connect two points with minimal slack necessary for maintenance.
-Fiber jumpers shall be of the fiber performance type required for the interconnection, equipped with red color jackets, terminated in the required connectors;
+Identifiers shall be placed on system as-build plans. - D. Disconnection and reconnection of existing fiber jumpers is the responsibility of TCNJ IT.
+Coordinate schedule with TCNJ IT department for disconnection and reconnection of existing fiber jumpers.
+Installer shall develop a schedule for work in consideration with outage / disruption restrictions and in consultation with IT department to inform work progress.
+Schedule shall be reviewed and approved by TCNJ.